 - Duty to Manage Asbestos: Non-domestic property owners must identify asbestos-containing materials (ACMs) and manage their risks.
 This normally includes an asbestos risk assessment, maintaining a management plan and regularly updating records.

-- Asbestos Surveys: A thorough inspection is required to identify ACMs, especially before any construction or refurbishment work.
+- Asbestos Surveys: A thorough inspection is required to identify asbestos-containing materials, especially before any construction or refurbishment work.

 - Work Categories: The regulations categorise asbestos-related work into three types: